- Software procurement is C-level executive decision.

-The CEO is primarily concerned with the overall alignment between the organisation's macro-strategic agenda and its impact on the bottom line.
+The CEO is primarily concerned with the overall alignment between the organization’s macro-strategic agenda and its impact on the bottom line.
 The CFO is concerned with managing finances, overseeing accounting and information systems, monitoring capital equipment assets and balancing taxes and other regulatory risks to the corporation.
 The chief operating officer is responsible for overseeing property, plant and equipment, managing the work force, and purchasing client services and information technology.
-CIOs and CTOs are responsible for establishing and maintaining corporate technology environment, including software and software systems integration, procurement and utilisation of hardware and software assets and support for business development.
+CIOs and CTOs are responsible for establishing and maintaining corporate technology environment, including software and software systems integration, procurement and utilization of hardware and software assets and support for business development.

 “For C-level execs, the real obstacle isn’t buying the right software but buying into how that software changes the way that the whole organization works.
 So the real question isn’t whether they’ve bought the right collaboration solution, but whether they’re using those collaboration tools in the way that maximizes value for their whole organization,” Kraak said.